 As for the inVia robots, themselves, inVia offers one super bot: their Picker Autonomous Mobile Robots (AMRs). inVia’s Picker AMRs are compact, durable, adaptable, safe, and easy to use.
-They can retrieve putaway goods autonomously, and use an industrial suction cup to maintain a secure grip on warehouse items as they move through warehouses.
+They can retrieve putaway goods autonomously, and use an industrial suction cup to maintain a secure grip on warehouse items as they move.

-- They prevent physical strain for workers by working completely autonomously to automate order fulfillment tasks.
+- They prevent physical strain for workers by automating order fulfillment tasks.
 They can retrieve and move goods from every corner of a warehouse (up to 5 mph), so employees no longer need to waste time walking up and down warehouse aisles.

 - They have nonstop operational power.
 Complete with hot-swappable batteries (10-hour battery), a self-charging feature, and built-in lighting that allows robots to see in the dark, you will be able to run operations 24/7.

 - They can operate without waiting on human workers.
 Unlike most other AMRs, inVia’s robots can build out a dynamic inVia Picker Wall that contains each day’s orders without the need for your employees to be present (a.k.a. offshift and overnight picking).
 This removes the usual dependency robots have on humans and leads to higher rates of productivity.

 - They increase order accuracy. inVia’s robots work with machine precision, meaning they don’t slow down or lose focus.
 This means error rates will go down while your accuracy rates go up.